Favorite Breadmaker Recipe

 Water: Be sure it is warm but not hot, or it will kill the yeast.

-The weather can affect the flour, so although it is usually safe to turn and walk away, it doesn't hurt to keep an eye one it.
+The weather can affect the flour, so although it is usually safe to turn and walk away, it doesn't hurt to keep an eye on it.

 When the breadmaker has finished the loaf it will beep.
 It will be hot, so be careful.
-Put the bread on a wire rack, and cover with a towel while it cools.
-The crust will soften when you put it in a plastic bag.
+Put the bread on a wire rack, and cover it with a towel while it cools.

 The whole process of making bread is very easy with a breadmaker.
 Find your special recipe and Enjoy!